The following sections help you understand how fields can be identified and he various ways in which fields can be extracted.

 The following fields are treated as internal fields:

 Internal fields are usually not available for searching.
 But you can use the timestamp field as a part of your search criteria.
 The timestamp field is added at the time of indexing a data record and can be most useful while using search commands.
-For example, you can use the timestamp field with the filter search command search command to display search results matching the filter criteria associated with the field.
+For example, you can use the timestamp field with the filter search command to display search results matching the filter criteria associated with the field.

 You can use the following search commands to extract fields at the time of searching.